Akbarsait/akbarsait/Readme.md

 # Hello 👋🏾

 I am Akbarsait Noormohamed (Akbar).
-A proud husband and dad of two lovely kids.
+Husband and father of two lovely kids.
 I work as a tech consultant in Toronto, Canada.
-An avid learner of web and data platforms and a practicing CFML, Python, Cloud, and Agile Enthusiast, and an all-time Android fan.
+An avid learner of web and data platforms and a practicing Data, CFML, Python, Cloud, and Agile Enthusiast, and an all-time Android fan.

 A firm believer in education, continuous learning, and helping one another are the core principles that elevate people.